 When Ehinger was treasurer at Indiana-based wholesaler Do it Best Corp. in 2013, the company’s accounts payable department was flooded with calls from suppliers who were desperate to be paid early.
 C2FO’s early payment platform made it easier for Do it Best to manage that process.

 “Before, it would take our people 100 hours a week to verify invoices were approved or handle requests for early payments,” Ehinger said.
 “C2FO allowed us to offer that experience to many more suppliers while streamlining the process, so it didn’t take as much work and time.”

 Do it Best had available cash flow at a time when many companies did not.
 The wholesaler didn’t need to partner with C2FO on an early payment program in 2013, but company officials saw the advantages early payment could bring to Do it Best, as well as to its suppliers.

 Today, hundreds of companies offer C2FO’s early payment program to suppliers because they recognize how all parties benefit.

 The bottom line

-Is winter coming?
-No one knows for certain how and when a recession will hit.
-The so-called experts have been wrong before.
+How long will the Coronavirus Recession last?
+No one knows for certain.
+The so-called experts have been wrong many times before.

-Still, regardless of what happens in 2020, your company can only benefit from having an extra source of working capital in its back pocket.
+Still, regardless of what happens in the coming months and years, your company can only benefit from having an extra source of working capital in its back pocket.